-The Thorlabs OTM211 is an optical tweezers system designed for inverted microscopes.
-It provides two independent trapping beams that allow the manipulation of nano- and micro particles.
+The system provides two independent trapping beams that allow the manipulation of nano- and micro particles.
 Each path can be used to create several additional traps.
 The system is completely computer controlled and offers a graphical user interface which provides the user with a set of tools for the most common trapping experiments.
-The detector module included in the OTM211 allows users to perform quantitative force measurements and particle tracking.
 The included Software Development Kit enables users to easily create applications optimized for their specific needs and allows integration into more complex setups.

-The OTM211 system integrates with existing imaging modalities, such as fluorescence, Raman, confocal, phase contrast.
-Further on the system is compatible with all major microscope platforms.
+The trapping add-on integrates with existing imaging modalities, such as fluorescence, confocal, phase contrast.
+In order to perform quantitative force measurements it is possible to upgrade the system with a force module which is sold separately.